2023 K. Patricia Cross Future Leaders Award

 The following materials must be submitted for a nomination to be considered:

-3. a statement from the student indicating how he or she meets the award criteria
+4. a statement from the student indicating how they meet the award criteria

 • the graduate student/nominee;